GerbrichFerdinands/asreview-thesis/datasets/readme.md

 instances were removed from the data.

-Every dataset has 2 versions: one for hyperparameter optimization `test_datasets` and one for simulation `sim_datasets`.
+Every dataset has 2 versions: one for hyperparameter optimization (`test_datasets`), and one for simulation (`sim_datasets`).

-Every dataset is a .csv file with the following columns: - title - abstract - label\_included - keywords? (only for hyperparameter optimization, not for simulation).
+Every simulation dataset is a .csv file with the columns `title`, `abstract`, `label_included`, the last one indicating whether a publication was relevant or not.
+This is the label that is queried by the active learning model when simulating a systematic review.
+The reason for this sparse datasets (no keywords are included etc) is twofold.
+1) This is by PRISMA guidelines the only information that should be used to identify relevant publications from a search and 2) I wanted equal information for all datasets, and for some datasets this was the only information that was available.
+For hyperparameter optimization I used all information accessible to arrive at better hyperparameters, with future projects in mind.

 ### Set-up